Get our rare newsletters

 Despite these challenges and an unattractive score for innovation in the World Competitiveness Report, in September 2011 the government announced a launch of a new ambitious project called Moldova Cyber City, what is supposed to become an analogue of Skolkovo (since then no further news were released).

-As for software development outsourcing, attractive as it may seem in the short term, Moldova has significant challenges retaining its cost advantage over neighbouring Ukraine and Belarus.
-Given a relatively small size of its population, proximity to Romania (for example, Chisinau is only 130 kilometers away from Iasi), the brain drain and uncertainty over the tax incentives it may soon loose its current competitive edge.
+As for software development outsourcing, attractive as it may seem in the short term, Moldova has significant challenges retaining its cost advantage over neighboring Ukraine and Belarus.
+Given a relatively small size of its population, proximity to Romania (for example, Chisinau is only 130 kilometers away from Iasi), the brain drain and uncertainty over the tax incentives it may soon lose its current competitive edge.

 +49 160 902 915 95